fogfish/fogfish.github.io/_posts/2019-02-21-real-time-fraud-detection.md

 ---
 layout: post
-title:  Real-time fraud detection
+title:  The real-time fraud detection
 description: |
-  FinTech is looking for methods for real-time fraud detection.
-The successful implementation of real-time fraud detection depends on the ability to understand consumer transaction, deduct relevant knowledge and accumulate consumer profile as a set of feature vectors.
-These vectors formalizes consumer behavior in the format suitable and understandable by machines.
-The methods of consumer transaction and financial flows aggregation into a collection of immutable facts help to conduct this analysis.
+  The real-time fraud detection is about understand consumer transaction, deduct relevant knowledge and accumulate consumer profile as a set of feature vectors.
 ---

-# Real-time fraud detection
+# The real-time fraud detection

 Recently, I had a luxury to brainstorm my [real-time consumer engagement](/2015/03/17/real-time-consumer-engagement.html) with FinTech expert.
 We talked about methods of fraud detections and applicability of e-commerce techniques.
 Anyone can apply various statistical and machine learning approaches to study consumer behavior.
 One of the fundamental differences in a real-time data analysis is reaction on each individual transaction, which accumulates in time and impacts on the decision about consumer behavior.